1on1pt/Amazon_Vine_Analysis/README.md

 ## Summary
 The results indicate that the Vine members (paid) **did not show any positivity bias** towards their reviews when rating the Automotive products.
 The evidence is that  39.3% of Vine members (paid) rated the Automotive products as being 5-star, whereas non-Vine members (unpaid) rated the Automotive products as 5-star 48.4% of the time.
-The Vine members appear to be more critical of these products than the non-Vine members.
+The Vine members appear to be more critical of these products than the non-Vine members based on the lower 5-star rating percentage.

 Had the numbers been reversed, i.e. Vine members rating 5-star 48.4% of the time and non-Vine members rating 5-star 39.3%, one could argue that there is Vine member bias with giving 5-star written reviews.